 Discussion:

+CHTTL asked, as the E2E testing example in this contribution is based on the DL performance, which might also be related to the UE demodulation performance, how to accommodate this in TS 38.141.
 VIAVI clarified that the testing could be incorporated into TS 38.141, but may be better contained in a new TS for end to end testing.

 It was asked whether this could be done independently by O-RAN.
 VIAVI replied that there was no PAS path identified for this and it would be better handled by RAN WG4.